Tom Clarke writes about Ronaldinho, and why we might have witnessed his fall from grace so early on in his career.

 “And that is where Ronaldinho’s love of the game died.
 The pressure had been excessive.
 He appeared to lose enthusiasm for a sport he had enjoyed playing for personal enjoyment.
 Friends who really loved Ronaldinho saw him sad and depressed from that summer onwards.” – Guillem Balague on Ronaldinho after the 2006 World Cup, Messi: The Biography, 2013

 Perhaps Ronaldinho was trained so hard at a young age by coaches who wished to maximise his great potential that when he saw the enjoyment of the adult life he could be living, he simply could not resist.
 A young Ronaldinho would stay behind at training with Gremio’s youth teams for extra work, and trained with their first team to make his debut at a young age.

 Ronaldinho has been described as a ‘big child, extremely innocent and an eternal pleasure seeker’.
 It seems he enjoyed life as a professional footballer just a tad too much.
+If it was available and legal back then, Ronaldinho probably would have benefitted a little from some of the most potent choice of CBD products considering his depressive slump and eternal pleasure-seeking.
 Players with so much talent should be protected like a young child to the poor choices of the world, but at the end of the day it is up to an individual how they choose to live their life.
 We are lucky to have witnessed such a magical, inspiring talent in his prime, however short that period was.
 Fallen star or simply just a sociable character, there is no doubting the glory and iconic status of Ronaldinho.

 “When you play with him and see what he does with a ball, nothing surprises me anymore.
 One of these days, he will make the ball talk.” – Barcelona teammate Eidur Gudjohnsen on Ronaldinho, December 2006.